List of Smash characters: Kyle Bishop

 Andy Mientus portrays Kyle Bishop, a Jonathan Larson-like poor kid from Brooklyn with dreams of writing for Broadway.
 He and Jimmy are writing a musical Hit List.
 He wrote the book, and Jimmy wrote the music.
 He and Jimmy are childhood friends.
 Kyle saved Jimmy from his self-destruction and drug use.
 They have an apartment together.
 He does, however, have a crush on Jimmy.
 He begins dating the lighting technician for Hit List, Blake.
 However, a starstruck Kyle begins an affair with Tom Levitt after the Bombshell premiere.
 He dies after being hit by a car.
 They dim the lights at the theatre for him.
 He post-humously wins the Tony Award for Best Book of a Musical.
 Jimmy gives a speech honoring him.
 Mientus joined the cast at the start of the second season.

 Ana Vargas

 Krysta Rodriguez portrays Ana Vargas, Karen's new roommate and old friend who is looking for her big break and joins Hit List as "The Diva".
 After being kicked out of her role by Daisy Parker, she joins the national tour of the show Once.
 Rodriguez became a part of the cast in season 2.

-Special Guest-Stars
+Special guest stars

 Lyle West

 Nick Jonas portrays Lyle West, a former child star who got his start in a show written by Tom and directed by Derek.
 He is a potential investor for Bombshell.